 Part 9: Recap

 You made it to the end!
 Let's recap a little about where you are now and where you're going.

-You're a year old man woman trans* other undisclosed currently earning $/yr and saving $/yr for a savings rate (SR) of about .
+You're a year old born in with dependents/children, currently earning /yr and saving /yr for a savings rate (SR) of about .

-You've managed to save up $ so far.
-Right now, you're retired saving money for retirement paying off debt and spending $/yr.
+You've managed to save up so far.
+Right now, you're and spending /yr.

 In retirement, you're hoping to spend of what you spend today (equal to about /yr) and retire at age years old.

-You're on track to be financially independent in – at age once you've saved up
+You're on track to be financially independent in year – at age years old once you've saved up .

 You're assuming markets will rise /yr and that your withdrawal rate will be .

 If you permanently reduce your spending by (saving /yr) then you could be FI in year.